 Our teeth are constantly moving.
 Many post-Orthodontic patients will experience ‘Orthodontic relapse’ a phenomenon that causes the teeth to slowly shift out of alignment following treatment.
 The amount of movement and relapse will depend on the patient and so the only way to be sure to avoid unwanted movement is to adhere to the retention plan set out by your Orthodontic professional.

 Periodontal tissues require time to reorganise and settle after treatment.
 The bone and tissues need to adjust to the new position of the teeth.
 Retainers aid this adjustment and protect the teeth from forces that cause relapse.
 Teeth have a natural tendency to try to return to their original position but the correct wear of retainers will prevent this unwanted movement.

-Essentially, when our job finished yours begins.
-Just as keeping your teeth clean and healthy is a lifelong commitment , maintained an aligned smile requires a long-term commitment to your retainer.
+Essentially, when our job is finished yours begins.
+Just as keeping your teeth clean and healthy is a lifelong commitment, maintaining an aligned smile requires a long-term commitment to your retainer.